sysadmintalk/Community/README.md

 This git repository contains useful scripts pertaining to System Administrators.
 It can be Shell (e.g. Bash, Zsh, Ksh... etc.), Perl, Python... etc.

-If you have something you want to contribute, please open a new thread in "General System Administration" forum under [Main] section.
+If you have something you want to contribute, please open a new thread in "[General System Administration](http://www.sysadmintalk.net/forums/forum-32.html)" forum under "[Main](http://www.sysadmintalk.net/forums/forum-22.html)" section.
 Put "git" somewhere in the thread title - prefix preferred!

 Thank you very much!